-The Company, Products Corporation and MacAndrews Holdings have entered into reimbursement agreements (the "Reimbursement Agreements") pursuant to which (i) MacAndrews Holdings is obligated to provide certain professional and administrative services, including employees, to the Company and its subsidiaries, including Products Corporation, and purchase services from third party providers, such as insurance and legal and accounting services, on behalf of the Company and its subsidiaries, including Products Corporation, to the extent requested by Products Corporation, and (ii) Products Corporation is obligated to provide certain professional and administrative services, including employees, to MacAndrews Holdings and purchase services from third party providers, such as insurance and legal and accounting services, on behalf of MacAndrews Holdings to the extent requested by MacAndrews Holdings, provided that in each case the performance of such services does not cause an unreasonable burden to MacAndrews Holdings or Products Corporation, as the case may be.
-The Company reimburses MacAndrews Holdings for the allocable costs of the services purchased for or provided to the Company and for reasonable out-of-pocket expenses incurred in connection with the provision of such services.
-MacAndrews Holdings reimburses the Company for the allocable costs of the services purchased for or provided to MacAndrews Holdings and for the reasonable out-of-pocket expenses incurred in connection with the purchase or provision of such services.
-In addition, in connection with certain insurance coverage provided by MacAndrews Holdings, Products Corporation obtained letters of credit under the standby letter of credit facility (which aggregated approximately \$26.4 million as of December 31, 1996) to support certain self-funded risks of MacAndrews Holdings and its affiliates, including the Company, associated with such insurance coverage.
+Revlon, Inc., Products Corporation and MacAndrews Holdings have entered into reimbursement agreements (the "Reimbursement Agreements") pursuant to which (i) MacAndrews Holdings is obligated to provide (directly or through affiliates) certain professional and administrative services, including employees, to Revlon, Inc. and its subsidiaries, including Products Corporation, and purchase services from third party providers, such as insurance and legal and accounting services, on behalf of Revlon, Inc. and its subsidiaries, including Products Corporation, to the extent requested by Products Corporation, and (ii) Products Corporation is obligated to provide certain professional and administrative services, including employees, to MacAndrews Holdings (and its affiliates) and purchase services from third party providers, such as insurance and legal and accounting services, on behalf of MacAndrews Holdings (and its affiliates) to the extent requested by MacAndrews Holdings, provided that in each case the performance of such services does not cause an unreasonable burden to MacAndrews Holdings or Products Corporation, as the case may be.
+The Company reimburses MacAndrews Holdings for the allocable costs of the services purchased for or provided to the Company and its subsidiaries and for reasonable out-of-pocket expenses incurred in connection with the provision of such services.
+MacAndrews Holdings (or such affiliates) reimburses the Company for the allocable costs of the services purchased for or provided to MacAndrews Holdings (or such affiliates) and for the reasonable out-of-pocket expenses incurred in connection with the purchase or provision of such services.
+In addition, in connection with certain insurance coverage provided by MacAndrews Holdings, Products Corporation obtained letters of credit (which aggregated approximately \$27.7 million as of December 31, 1997) to support certain self-funded risks of MacAndrews Holdings and its affiliates, including the Company, associated with such insurance coverage.
 The costs of such letters of credit are allocated among, and paid by, the affiliates of MacAndrews Holdings, including the Company, which participate in the insurance coverage to which the letters of credit relate.
 The Company expects that these self-funded risks will be paid in the ordinary course and, therefore, it is unlikely that such letters of credit will be drawn upon.
-MacAndrews Holdings has agreed to indemnify the Company to the extent amounts are drawn under any of such letters of credit with respect to claims for which the Company is not responsible.
-The net amount reimbursed by MacAndrews Holdings to the Company for the services provided under the Reimbursement Agreements for 1996 was \$2.2 million.
-Each of the Company and Products Corporation, on the one hand, and MacAndrews Holdings, on the other, has agreed to indemnify the other party for losses arising out of the provision of services by it under the Reimbursement Agreements other than losses resulting from its willful misconduct or gross negligence.
-The Reimbursement Agreements may be terminated by either party on 90 days' notice.
+MacAndrews Holdings has agreed to indemnify Products Corporation to the extent amounts are drawn under any of such letters of credit with respect to claims for which neither Revlon, Inc. nor Products Corporation is responsible.
+The net amount reimbursed by MacAndrews Holdings to the Company for the services provided under the Reimbursement Agreements for 1997 was \$4.0 million.
+Each of Revlon, Inc. and Products Corporation, on the one hand, and MacAndrews Holdings, on the other, has agreed to indemnify the other party for losses arising out of the provision of services by it under the Reimbursement Agreements other than losses resulting from its willful misconduct or gross negligence.
+The Reimbursement Agreements may be terminated by either party on 90 days notice.
 The Company does not intend to request services under the Reimbursement Agreements unless their costs would be at least as favorable to the Company as could be obtained from unaffiliated third parties.